NanoExplorer/Zeus2-cycle-box/cycle-box-lib/README.md

 Library supporting new Zeus 2 Housekeeping routines

 # Usage
+## Installation
-This code runs on Python 3 and depends on the following packages:
+This code runs on Python 3.
+All of its dependencies should be installed automatically if you navigate to this folder and run `pip install -e .`

+Dependencies:
 * pymongo
 * dnspython
 * tabulate